protofire/omen-exchange/README.md

 ## Compound protocol integration for Omen exchange.

-* It allows forecast pool creators to select to have the pool reserves get automatically converted into compound tokens which means that while the tokens are sitting in the pool they continually accrue interest.
+* It allows Omen pool creators to choose to have the pool reserves get automatically converted into compound tokens which means that while the tokens are sitting in the pool they continually accrue interest.

 This is achieved using contract proxy kit allowing the pool creator to transfer their selected token while the proxy internall converts